-Students learn the science behind investigations

-Students at Betsy Layne Elementary recently got the chance to participate in activities related to crime scene investigations, including many of the techniques made popular by various television shows like "C.S.I." and other police processing the second of the processing the processing the second policy of the second last month to demonstrate some of the things that crime scene investigators focus on and the tools they utilize, and the students were then able to perform the tasks on their own as part of a special "crime scene" designed to allow the students were then able to perform the tasks on their own as part of a special "crime scene" designed to allow the students were then able to perform the tasks on their own as part of a special "crime scene" designed to allow the students were then able to perform the tasks on their own how to examine and interpret blood typing, how to read fingerprints, how to perform chromatography, which separates various components from a mixture, and how to analyze powders, hairs, and fibers found at a crime scene.
+Braxton Howell, left, and Keagan Clark, right, examine "blood samples" as part of a crime scene investigation at Betsy Layne Elementary.
+Students learn the science behind investigations by JARRID DEATON FEATURES WRITER Students at Betsy Layne Elementary recently got the chance to participate in activities related to crime scene investigations, including many of the techniques made popular by various television shows like "C.S.I." and other police procedure programs.
+Shannon Arts, from the East Kentucky Science Center, visited seventh-grade students at the school last month to demonstrate some of the things that crime scene investigators focus on and the tools they utilize, and the students were then able to perform the tasks on their own as part of a special "crime scene" designed to allow the students to use their newly acquired investigative skills The students were shown how to examine and interpret blood typing, how to read fingerprints, how to perform chromatography, which separates various components from a mixture, and how to analyze powders, hairs, and fibers found at a After practicing these skills, the students then used the techniques to analyze the "crime scene" and figure out the culprit who was responsible for the incident.

-crime scene.

-After practicing these skills, the students then used the techniques to analyze the "crime scene" and figure out the culprit who was responsible for the incident.

 The crime scene investigation lasted for two days and was part of the science class's study of genetics and DNA.
 "It was lots of fun for the kids," said Tammy Meade, teacher at Betsy Layne Elementary.